I would like to clarify some things about destination weddings in Punta Cana, for all the brides that are planning a special day.

-Here comes the part when the wedding planner tells us we have 5 minutes to take portraits of 50 people, and we say yes, although they know as much as we do that this yes actually means no, and that we need more time, so you and groom will not be in the first part of their cocktail hour.
+Here comes the part when the wedding planner tells us we have 5 minutes to take portraits of 50 people, and we say yes, although they know as much as we do that this yes actually means no, and that we need more time.
+Just so you know, you and groom will not be in the first part of the cocktail hour.

 This is important and is best that you and your new husband keep that in mind.

-If you choose the wedding time wisely, and I hope you do, you can count with the best light of the day to take lovely couple photos after the ceremony.
+If you choose the wedding time wisely, and I hope you do, you can count on the best light of the day to take lovely couple photos after the ceremony.

 Well.. this mainly depends on where your wedding is taking place since there are loads of hotels in the Bavaro / Punta Cana area.
 Just to give you an idea, there are more than 50.000 rooms available and thousands are added every year.